 The Corporation continues to maintain an open dialogue with host communities and governments in order to ensure success of mining enterprises.
-It also participates in Québec's Plan Nord initiatives and to the Fonds Restor-Action Nunavik.
+It also participated in Québec's Plan Nord initiatives and to the Fonds Restor-Action Nunavik.

-The Corporation supports various charities and community organizations including a contribution of \$75,000 to the Canadian Mineral Education Industry Foundation and assumed leadership of the foundation and administrative services.
+The Corporation supports various charities and community organizations including the Canadian Mineral Education Industry Foundation, and assumed leadership of the foundation and administrative services.
+For the last three years, approximately 250 of scholarships were awarded.